typedclojure/typedclojure/doc/clojurists-together-q3-2021-update1.md

 **Results**: I found 5 classes of implementation leakage in core Clojure macros.
 1. In macros that wrap try/finally around a body, `catch` syntax is leaked to the user.
+The following macros expand to `(try (catch Exception e :foo) (finally ...))`.
+In all of these cases, `catch` is not bound so we might expect an error instead of the below behavior.
 ```clojure
 $ clj
 Clojure 1.10.3